The following is my husbands commentary.

 There are numerous online sponge foam suppliers who will cut the product to fit your wheelchair seat dimensions.
 Generally 16"X18" (41x46cm).
 The cost is reasonable.
 You can cover the cushion with a lining if you wish.
 I use a black cotton cover.

 Para Table Tennis rules are for Para competitions only and differ from ITTF rules.

 Under The Table Access

-You might be concerned that your knees will not fit under the edge of the table tennis table.
+If you use footrests you might be concerned that your knees will not fit under the edge of the table tennis table.
 I suggest you drop your footrests to the lowest setting and if possible shorten the angle stops so that the inner edges of the rests are even lower.
 You can also remove and play without wearing trainers-sneakers.
 Finally I trimmed 4cm depth from the front edge of my cushion, thereby allowing my thighs to be lower whilst not affecting the height of my torso.